Oops, Oh No!: Song information

-Cerrone initially contacted Jackson's management with a song called "Talk to Me", which Jackson declined as it sounded too much like something sister Janet would record.
+Cerrone initially contacted Jackson's management with a song called "Talk to Me", which Jackson declined as it sounded too much like something her sister Janet would record.
 "Talk To Me" was later released by Chico DeBarge.
 Cerrone offered Jackson “Oops” which she preferred as it was a "funky and danceable" track with a clever title.

 "Oops, Oh No!" held the number 89 position on Billboard's Black Singles Chart for a fortnight from the week ending November 22 to the week ending November 29, 1986.

 In 1991, the song was remixed without Cerrone's vocals in the Netherlands and was released under Jackson's name only.
 It peaked at #41 on the Dutch pop charts and #30 on Dutch dance charts.
 This re-release project probably came to life due to Jackson's huge popularity in the Netherlands in 1991.
 No official release was scheduled at that time, so the remix was quickly produced by a small Dutch record label.